In this episode, we’ll be fielding questions on the Sensation Method and other areas of homeopathy.

 Aphorism 161: No one should allow an aggravation in chronic disease.

 Aphorism 246, footnote a: Administer the medicine starting with the lowest degrees.

 Aphorism 249, footnote b: You’d never need to antidote a remedy if you would only start with the smallest possible dose.

 Aphorism 253, footnote a: The signs of improvement on the mental and emotional plane can only be realized if the dose is small enough.
 A large dose acts too violently and initially disturbs the mind and emotions.

 Aphorism 276: If the potency is too high, especially if it’s the right remedy, the more harm it can do.

 Aphorism 282: If your remedy caused an aggravation, you gave too large a dose.

 Finally, give your patients the following warning:

-Any striking improvement precludes further dosing, and, any aggravation precludes further dosing as well.
+Any striking improvement precludes further dosing for as long as the improvement lasts, and, any aggravation precludes further dosing as well.
 Stop and wait, and if need be, antidote.